 Consider the nomenclature:

 Bald.
 Blind.
 Old.
-Leather, Estonia?
-It would seem that in a rare moment of fraternity the entire world is united in the opinion of the the size of shrift to be allotted these winged mammalians.
-Namely: short.
+Leather?
+In a rare moment of fraternity the entire world has united in their opinion of how much shrift shall be allotted these winged mammalians.

 And bats without echolocation abilities (like fruit bats) have very respectable vision indeed.
 So wherefore the lies?
 Who espied a bat sporting a pair of opaque sunglasses?
 Or one tethered to a seeing-eye dog?
 We would suspect those leather-lusty Estonians, but that would be hasty.
 We have said altogether too much already.

 It’s time to end the negative PR campaign against bat vision.
-To invoke yet another slur against our cousins in the sky: this idea is straight down batty.
+Let us fight fire with fire and invoke yet another slur against our cousins in the sky: this notion is simply batty.